cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 conjunction of assertions.
 Upon verification success, the solver can report a core, which is the subset of the original assertions constructing the proof.
-Therefore, this "slimed-down" version of the query is an oracle of **relevant assertions**, and what is excluded from it can be considered irrelevant.
+Therefore, this "slimmed-down" version of the query is an oracle of **relevant assertions**, and what is excluded from it can be considered irrelevant.